 Insurance is very important to have.
 Many exchange students have some sort of international scheme when it comes to healthcare, for example.
 If not, it might be a good idea to get yourself some insurance.
 If you are an EU student, you should also consider getting the EHIC.
 The EHIC, short for European Health Insurance Card, is an insurance card that you can get combined with that from your home country!
 In short, you can get medical help under the same conditions, and same cost, as those in the Netherlands.
 You can read much more about all types of student insurances on our Insurance page!

 And last, but certainly not least, we come to phone subscriptions.
 Being abroad can make the numbers on your phone bill rise at an alarming rate.
 One solution is to get a Dutch phone number!
 You can easily get subscriptions that you can pay monthly, instead of getting a package for a whole year.
 This is a great alternative for any international exchange student who wants to play by semester.
-For example, you could get a prepaid or a Sim only subscription.
-Great telecommunication companies to check out are Youfone (a student favourite), Simpel, Ben or even Vodafone.
-And if you want to know who the real MVPs are, check out our post on the top 4 student Sim only plans!
+For example, you could get a prepaid or a sim only subscription.
+Through College Life, you can easily compare current offers from favourite providers such as Youfone, Simpel, Ben or Vodafone.
+Rather than opening up dozens of tabs with different providers, we’ll let you compare them on one page.

 Getting Around the Netherlands